larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 to PCM devices must *exactly* match the data rate of the device.

 If too little data is written to the device, it will underrun, and ugly clicking sounds will occur.
-Conversely, of too much data is written to the device, the write function will either block (:const:`PCM_NORMAL` mode) or return zero (:const:`PCM_NONBLOCK` mode).
+Conversely, if too much data is written to the device, the write function will either block (:const:`PCM_NORMAL` mode) or return zero (:const:`PCM_NONBLOCK` mode).